 The digital design student should be introduced immediately not only to the HDL language, but also to the tools necessary to debug his code.
 This includes not only Verilog (or SystemVerilog), but also a simulator (we’ll use Verilator, augmented at times with ncurses), waveform discumentation (wavedrom or even tikztiming), waveform display (gtkwave), and (my favorite) Formal Verification using SymbiYosys.

 This beginners Verilog tutorial attempts therefore to fill some of the missing piecees in this void.
-My goal is to take a beginner from knowing C and a little C++, all the way to a serial port example, such as the ones in this repository.
-On second thought, I may go further and discuss getting a first debugging bus up and running, perhaps even to motivating AutoFPGA.
-Once you get that far, though, the rest of the ZipCPU blog should start to make sense.
+My goal is to take a beginner from knowing C and a little C++, all the way to a serial port example using both receiver, transmitter and FIFO.

 I’m also hoping to keep this tutorial fairly hardware generic.
 Hardware specific topics will be placed as bonus chapters between the lesson chapters.